 - They are exceptionally social, so you won’t worry that they may become aggressive towards other dogs.
 Just make sure that you give them time to acquaint themselves with other humans and animals while still young.

 - They are confident dogs.
 This is evident in how they carry themselves and how they behave because they were initially bred for combat.

 - They are courageous.
 Thus, being one of the best guard dogs out there.

-Even though most of the traits I have mentioned above are positive, I want to reiterate that your blue fawn Pit will benefit from early obedience training.
+Even though most of the traits mentioned above are positive, note that your blue fawn Pit will benefit from early obedience training.
 This will alleviate the possibility of aggression and will make them better companions.